 How to Sew with PVC Fabric

 Fortunately, there are easy solutions that will have you sewing PVC fabric like anything else.
-A long term solution is to purchase a Teflon sewing foot, which are inexpensive and durable.
+A long-term solution is to purchase a Teflon sewing foot, which is inexpensive and durable.
 While not great for other fabrics, it will not stick to vinyl coating so if you want to do a lot of sewing with PVC fabric it is very much a worthwhile investment.

-Now that your set, you just need some PVC fabric to get you going!
-Make Paccana your go to source as a PVC fabric supplier, as well as for sewing supplies!
+Now that you are set, you just need some PVC fabric to get you going!
+Make PacCana your go-to source as a PVC fabric supplier, as well as for sewing supplies!

-PacCana is known as the one of the best pvc fabric suppliers in Canada.
+PacCana is known as one of the best PVC fabric suppliers in Canada.